 Technology application R&D projects monitor SSL technology advances and provide laboratory and field evaluations of emerging products.
 Impartial, trusted analysis from DOE identifies and characterizes technology problems early on, alerting manufacturers to needed improvements, and helping to put detailed information into the hands of buyers, which when used in discussions with manufacturers can lead to further technology improvements.

 In contrast to a single project focus, technology application R&D projects address broad issues related to technology performance, with a view that impacts the entire industry.
 This approach creates highly effective feedback loops, inducing manufacturers to make technology improvements with their own funding, more quickly than would otherwise occur.
-It also feeds back into DOE planning for R&D priorities and annual updates to the SSL R&D Plan, allowing DOE to make better informed decisions on R&D investments.
+It also feeds back into DOE planning for R&D priorities and annual updates to the SSL R&D Opportunities, allowing DOE to make better informed decisions on R&D investments.

 Lab and Field Evaluations